Caramelized Brussels sprouts in a maple glaze spiked with a hint of Aleppo peppers.

 5. Taste and add another pinch of salt if needed.
 Serve with the glazed sauce.

-Aleppo pepper is a really unique and wonderful spice from Syria - slightly sweet, slightly spicy, with just the barest hint of smoke.
-Given recent turmoil in that region, it can be hard to find these days, but I'll provide a link on Amazon.
+Aleppo pepper is a really unique and wonderful spice from Syria that is now being grown in neighboring Turkey.
+It's slightly sweet, slightly spicy, with just the barest hint of smoke.
+Get it at the Adventure Kitchen store!